"911, what is your emergency?" is the first part of your script. After that, nobody knows the rest of the script.

 PTSD by Proxy

 Filled in as a 911 operator and dispatcher for a rural County a few decades ago.
-Got a call for an MVA one night.
-The car had gone off a 60 foot embankment ending up upside down in a shallow river.
+Got a call for a motor vehicle accident one night.
+The car had gone off a 60-foot embankment ending up upside down in a shallow river.
 As calls played out, there had been 6 occupants all deceased.
-Bodies found from the accident site to half mile down river.
+Bodies were found from the accident site to half a mile downriver.
 3 of the occupants had been friends or acquaintances of mine.
-The stress of knowing that and taking calls from family members i knew most of the night soured my young self on the job.
+The stress of knowing that and taking calls from family members I knew most of the night soured my young self on the job.
 Please give rural first responders extra support.
 PTSD by proxy is a real thing.

 the last goodbyes....